-- (1) An application by a person to be a member of the association must be: - (a) made in writing, and - (b) in the form determined by the committee, and - (c) lodged with the secretary. - (2) The committee may determine that an application may be made or lodged by email or other electronic means. - (3) The secretary must refer an application to the committee as soon as practicable after receiving the application. - (4) The committee must approve or reject the application. - (5) As soon as practicable after the committee has decided the application, the secretary must: - (a) give the applicant written notice of the decision, including by email or other electronic means if determined by the committee, and - (6) The secretary must enter the applicant's name in the register of members as soon as practicable after the application is approved. - (7) The applicant becomes a member once the applicant's name is entered in the register.
+- (1) An application by a person to be a member of the association must be: - (a) made in writing, and - (b) in the form determined by the committee. - (2) The committee may determine that an application may be made or lodged by email or other electronic means. - (3) A member of the committee must approve or reject the application, in a manner as determined by the committee. - (4) As soon as practicable after the decision to approve or reject the application, the committee or a member of the committee must: - (a) give the applicant written notice of the decision, including by email or other electronic means if determined by the committee, and - (b) if the application is approved, enter the applicant's name in the register of members - (5) The applicant becomes a member once the application is approved and the applicant's name is entered in the register. - (6) The committee may rescind an approval of membership and reject the application within 14 days of notice of that approval, by way of written notice to the applicant.